johnwcowan/r7rs-work/ProcessesCowan.md

 `stdout+stderr`

-The same as `stdout`, but binds `stderr` to the same port.
+The same as `stdout`, but binds the standard output and the standard error in the child process to the same port.
 In particular, if a pipe is created, the same pipe is used for both ports.
+It is an error to provide either `stdout` or `stderr` if this key is present in the setup plist.
-This corresponds to `|&` in the C shell.
+This corresponds to `|&` in the C shell and `2>&1` in Posix shells.

 `buffer`
 `char-buffer`

 These keys are used to define the size of the binary/character-conversion buffer used for any pipes that are created by this call to `make-process`.

-The symbol `none` means there is no buffering; the symbol `line` means the pipe is line-buffered;
+If the symbol is `block` or the key is omitted, the pipe is buffered using an implementation-specified buffer size.
+If the symbol is `none`, there is no buffering.
-the symbol `block` (which is the default) means a buffer of an implementation-defined size is used; an exact integer specifies the size of the buffer.
+If the symbol is `line`, the pipe is line-buffered.
+An exact integer specifies the size of the buffer.
 See [FilesAdvancedCowan](FilesAdvancedCowan.md) for details.

 `path`

-This key has a boolean value specifying whether to search the environment variable `PATH` to find the command.
-However, if the command string contains a slash, the path is not searched.
+This key has a boolean value specifying whether to search the environment variable `PATH` to find the command specified by *cmd*.
+However, if *cmd* contains a slash, the path is not searched.

 `arg0`